MintMCP

 Impact on Customer Experience and Efficiency

-Properly governed AI deployments deliver substantial operational improvements:
+Properly governed AI deployments can support operational improvements:

-- Query deflection: 85% deflection rates for standard queries free human agents for complex issues
+• Query deflection: Governed agents can help resolve standard queries and free human agents for complex issues

-Most organizations implementing governed AI infrastructure achieve payback within 12-24 months.
+Most organizations implementing governed AI infrastructure evaluate payback based on rollout speed, reduced manual review, operational consistency, and risk reduction.
 The gateway investment represents a small fraction of overall AI deployment costs while determining whether those deployments succeed or fail.

 Getting Started: Deployment Options and Roadmap